mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

       ```bash
       git clone https://github.com/mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue
-      cd kinesis-aws-glue-cdk
+      cd kinesis-glue-aws-cdk
       ```

 1.  ## Prepare the dev environment to run AWS CDK

     We will use `cdk` to make our deployments easier.
-Lets go ahead and install the necessary components.
+Let's go ahead and install the necessary components.

     ```bash
     # You should have npm pre-installed